yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 #### Introduction: directly express my opinion: It has an effect, but it is <span style="font-weight:bold; color:rgb(255, 177, 10)">very limited</span>

+> [!note] Oral answer type
-Thank you for the question.
+> Thank you for the question.
 The introduction of the three-child policy is indeed a significant move by the Chinese government to address/solve its demographic challenges, namely the aging population.
+>

-However, in my opinion, this policy, on its own, will likely have a very limited impact on <span style="font-weight:bold; color:rgb(255, 177, 10)">boosting the nation's birth rates</span>.
+> However, in my opinion, this policy, on its own, will likely have a very limited impact on <span style="font-weight:bold; color:rgb(255, 177, 10)">boosting the nation's birth rates</span>.
+>

-I hold this view for several critical **socio-economic** reasons.
+> I hold this view for several critical **socio-economic** reasons.

+> [!note] News broadcast type
+> China recently announced a major policy change, now allowing couples to have up to three children.
+This policy is designed to address serious population challenges, especially the country's aging population.
+>
+> However, many experts agree that this policy by itself will likely have a very limited impact on raising the birth rate.
+>
+> There are several strong social and economic reasons for this view.

 #### Reason 1: Economic Pressures